-When localizing the content for an e-commerce site, a qualified translation of the online profile, product descriptions, and graphic images into the language of the new target audience is an essential part of the whole localization project.
+When localizing the content during the process of localization for E-commerce sites, a qualified translation of the online profile, product descriptions, and graphic images into the language of the new target audience is an essential part of the whole localization project.
 Besides, for some countries where more than one official language is applied, more investment is to be expected in maintaining 2 or 3 languages.
 The percentage of foreigners in the targeted customers should be considered too as that would make a difference in whether to provide, for example, an English option for the site.

 User Experience Designs

-One of the criteria to define whether an e-commerce site is well localized is that if a customer feels that the site is actually run by a local company.
+One of the criteria to define good localization for E-commerce sites is that if a customer feels that the site is actually run by a local company.
 There are a huge bunch of detail to take care of: customer identification, text decoration, presentation of the content, color to be used , interaction, etc…

 Culture and value